 - All organisms are composed of one or more cells.

 - The cell is the structural unit of life.

 But, this theory was not able to explain how new cells were formed.
 In 1958, Rudolf Virchow extended the theory and suggested an additional feature of the cell theory:

 - Cells can arise only from a preexisting cell.

 Many organisms are there which do not fit in the definition of cell theory.

-- In Protozoans, the living substance is enclosed in a wall and there is hardly any organisation like that of a cell.
+- In Protozoans, the living substance is enclosed in a wall and there is hardly any organization like that of a cell.

-- Bacteria and Blue-Green Algae do not have an organised nucleus.
+- Bacteria and Blue-Green Algae do not have an organized nucleus.
 Their genetic material is not enclosed by nuclear envelope and lies directly in the cytoplasm.